Is Hotel Wi-Fi Safe or Not? A Deep Dive Into the Security Risks

-Read Also: 7 Best Browsers for Privacy in 2022
+Read Also: 7 Best Browsers for Privacy

 This raises the question, “can hotels see your search history?” and the answer to that is Yes, they can.
 Especially when you are traveling and are connected to public Wi-Fi, you will have to stay extra vigilant regarding such a thing.
 Cybercriminals usually operate over public Wi-Fi hotspots and they are always looking for prey to fall into their trap with such websites.
 They can easily check your browsing history and your online activity.

 When connecting to a hotel Wi-Fi network, limiting the potential attack vectors that hackers can exploit is essential.
 Most devices have file-sharing features that allow you to share files or folders with other devices on the same network.
 Before connecting to a hotel Wi-Fi network, make sure to disable these features.

 - On Windows, you can adjust sharing settings in the Network and Sharing Center.

 - On macOS, disable file sharing in the Sharing preferences.